CCQC/Quax/README.md

 ```

 ### Installing Libint in a clean conda environment
 Note that the cmake command may not find various libraries for the dependencies of Libint.
 `cmake . -DCMAKE_INSTALL_PREFIX=/path/to/libint/PREFIX/ -DCMAKE_POSITION_INDEPENDENT_CODE=ON`
 To fix this, you may need to explicitly point to it
-`export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/home/vulcan/adabbott/.conda/envs/psijax/lib/`
+`export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/home/vulcan/adabbott/.conda/envs/quax/lib/`
-and then run cmake.
+and then run the above cmake command.

 Also note that Libint recommends using Ninja to build for performance reasons.
 This can be done if Ninja is installed:
 `cmake . -G Ninja -DCMAKE_INSTALL_PREFIX=/path/to/libint/PREFIX/ -DCMAKE_POSITION_INDEPENDENT_CODE=ON`

 Once Libint is installed, the makefile in `external_integrals/makefile` needs to be edited to the proper paths specifying the locations
 of headers and libraries for Libint, pybind11, HDF5, and python.
-Then run `make` to compile hte Libint interface.
+Then run `make` to compile the Libint interface.

+-->